ysaikai/ysaikai.github.io/_pages/teaching.md

 * Course website: <https://aae.wisc.edu/aae706/>

 ### Discussion session
-(It is my responsibility to decide on the contents.)
+(It is my responsibility to decide on contents and prepare materials.)

 <table>
   <tbody>